Tamreen/web.api/readme.md

 ## TODO:

-- Make the trainings start and complete (Probably by creating a worker).
+- Make the trainings start and complete (probably by creating a worker).
 - Create a worker to make the activities of all players read if a training completed or canceled.
 - Remove debugging notes later.